cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

 }
 export { imageLoader }

-// Warning: (ae-missing-release-tag) "ImageLoaderFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoaderFn = (imageId: string, options?: Record<string, any>) => {
     promise: Promise<Record<string, any>>;